AnastasiaNovikova/CytiadsUserdoc-english/userdocs/source/content/account/finance.rst

        :align: center
        :alt: Internal account

 An internal account has three major properties affecting the publisher's payments.
-The relevant information can be found in :menuselection:`Home | Finance and payments | Accruals and payments`:
+The relevant information can be found in :menuselection:`Home | Finances and payments | Accruals and payments`:

 .. image:: ../../img/account/fin_balance.png
        :align: right